-Keep calm and carry on.
-If you feel relaxed, you will be able to manage your labour and pain much better than if you're stressed and all over the place.
-Remember why you're going through all this.
+Do something that helps you to relax.
+If you feel calm, you will be able to manage your labour and pain much better than if you're stressed.

-You've probably searched the internet for ways to bring on labour and found tips that range from sex and vindaloos, to blowing up balloons.
-There's a round-up here which will give you the lowdown on everything from raspberry leaf tea to nipple stimulation.
+You've probably searched the internet for ways to bring on labour and found tips that range from sex to vindaloos.
+There's a Tommy's has information on what might help bring on labour from raspberry leaf tea to nipple stimulation.

 Do you feel like you've got PMT?
 Or do you have lower backache?
 These could be early signs of labour.
 Check out these 5 signs that your baby is on the way.